 Web accessibility is a must-have feature of a successful platform.
 Unfortunately, many websites have accessibility barriers that make it difficult or impossible for users with impairments to see some content or interact with all website elements.
 If you want your website to be seen by all users, get more traffic, and increase conversions, you need to invest your time and effort into the improvement of web accessibility.

 We have already written about 508 compliance and accessibility testing tools.
-Today, the web development team at InternetDevels explains what ARIA is and how ARIA attributes can make your website more accessible.
+Today, the InternetDevels website development company explains what ARIA is and how ARIA attributes can make your website more accessible.

 What is web accessibility?